Learn more about konjac noodles

 What types of hot dishes can be prepared with konjac?

-Konjac, and in particular shirataki noodles, can be used in many tasty, low-calorie Japanese hot dishes.
-Thanks to its ability to absorb aromas, it is a perfect substitute for classic noodles or vermicelli in traditional or modern recipes.
+Konjac, especially shirataki noodles, can be cooked in many hot Japanese dishes that are flavorful and low in calories.
+Thanks to its ability to absorb aromas, it perfectly replaces traditional pasta or vermicelli in both classic and modern recipes.

 1. Konjac Sukiyaki (すき焼き)

-A Japanese stew with beef, mushrooms, tofu, konjac and vegetables in a sweet and sour broth (soy sauce, mirin, sugar).
+A Japanese simmered dish with beef, mushrooms, tofu, konjac, and vegetables in a sweet and savory broth (soy sauce, mirin, sugar).

-A dish of tofu and konjac poached in dashi broth, served with ginger or sesame soy sauce.
-Light, hot and nourishing.
+A dish of tofu and konjac poached in a dashi broth, served with a soy sauce flavored with ginger or sesame.
+Light, warm, and nourishing.

-Sauté konjac noodles withsesame oil, soy sauce, crunchy vegetables, tofu or white fish.
+Stir-fry konjac noodles with sesame oil, soy sauce, crunchy vegetables, tofu, or white fish.

-Add cubes of konnyaku or shirataki noodles to miso soup with wakame, tofu, leeks or daikon.
+Add konnyaku cubes or shirataki noodles to a miso soup with wakame, tofu, leeks, or daikon.

 5. Konjac yakisoba style